AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/time-scopes.md

 We say objects have an "internal" space, which is the space they inherit from their children or media reference, and an "external" space, which is the space after the transformations they provide.
-They also implement additional intermediate spaces, or we provide more descriptive synonyms for useful spaces.
+They also implement additional named intermediate coordinate spaces, or provide more descriptive synonyms for useful spaces.

 ## Media Reference

-The leaf-most object in an OpenTimelineIO hierarchy is the `MediaReference`, which is OpenTimelineIO's way at pointing at media.
+The leaf-most object in an OpenTimelineIO hierarchy is the `MediaReference`, which is OpenTimelineIO's way of referencing external media.

-It defines an `availabe_range` field, which is in the space of the media that is being referenced.
+The `MediaReference` defines an `availabe_range` property, which is expressed in in the coordinate space of the media that is being referenced.
 We refer to this space as `media_space`, and can access it with the `.media_space()` method.

 For example, if the media being referenced has a starting timecode of one hour, and goes for another hour, the `available_range` for this reference should have